 Community support of these schools is consistently strong.
 The Portola Valley Schools Foundation provides the District with 10% of its annual operating revenue.
-District voters have passed two parcel taxes which together contribute over $1 million annual to support the core academic program.
+District voters recently passed parcel tax Measure O (2013) which contributes over $1 million annually to support the core academic program.

 1. Children thrive in a nurturing and supportive environment.
 We will honor every child and put the needs of children first in everything we do.